-Our compensation committee consists of Mr. Stankey and Ms. Wilson, with Mr. Stankey serving as Chairperson.
-In addition, Mr. Grady will join the compensation committee upon the effectiveness of the registration statement of which this prospectus forms a part.
+Our compensation committee consists of Messrs.
+Grady and Stankey and Ms. Wilson, with Mr. Stankey serving as Chairperson.
 The composition of our compensation committee meets the requirements for independence under NASDAQ listing standards and SEC rules and regulations.
 Each member of the compensation committee is also a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Exchange Act, and an outside director, as defined pursuant to Section 162(m) of the Code.
 The purpose of our compensation committee is to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
 Our compensation committee, among other things:

-- reviews, approves and determines, or makes recommendations to our board of directors regarding, the compensation of our executive officers; - · administers our stock and equity incentive plans; - reviews and approves, or make recommendations to our board of directors regarding, incentive compensation and equity plans; and
+- reviews, approves and determines, or makes recommendations to our board of directors regarding, the compensation of our executive officers; - · administers our stock and equity incentive plans; - · reviews and approves, or make recommendations to our board of directors regarding, incentive compensation and equity plans; and